Hair loss - the different stages.

 Young and hair loss - I had hair loss at 18

 I have had hair loss for more than 10 years and it started when I was very young.
-Today I share my experience in relation to the androgenetic Alopecia with other people so they can better deal with their hair loss.
-No one has to make the mistakes I made in the beginning.
-You may not be able to avoid light hair at times, but no one has to go through life bald by force like I did.
+Today, I share my experience of androgenetic alopecia with other people so that they can better deal with their hair loss.
+No one has to make the mistakes I made when I first started.
+Light hair may be unavoidable in phases, but no one has to go through life forcibly bald like I did.
 Getting the hairstyle you want is easier than you think.
 The psyche also plays a big role in relation to hair loss, as our thoughts decide our feelings Therefore, it is important to approach the thinning hair with the right mindset.